Milk

 Health Benefits of Milk

-Milk is a pale liquid produced by the mammary glands of mammals.
-It is the primary source of nutrition for infant mammals (including humans who breastfeed) before they are able to digest other types of food.
+Milk is a pale liquid thing.
+Mammary glands of mammals produce milk.
+Infant mammals and breastfeeding humans rely on it.
+This is their primary source of nutrition.
 Early-lactation milk contains colostrum, which carries the mother’s antibodies to its young and can reduce the risk of many diseases.
-It contains many other nutrients including protein and lactose.
+It contains protein, lactose and many other nutrients .

 Characteristics of Milk.